trdroid/Android-Sample-Apps/WeatherApp/README.md

 />
 ```

-## Creating a fragment to display a list of weather forecasts
+## Create a fragment to display a list of weather forecasts

 **Creating a layout for the fragment**

+*res/layout/fragment_main.xml*

 ```xml
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"